What is a Learning Community?

 - Students are encouraged to learn and to reflect on their learning

-In Learning Communities, two or more faculty members have planned the courses together, teach the courses together and have created an exciting theme-based curriculum that will help you towards your academic goals.
+In a Learning Community, you have the opportunity to take two or more courses together, get credit for both, learn and study with the same group of students.
+You will benefit from learning from two or more faculty members who have planned the courses together, teach the courses together and have created an exciting theme-based curriculum that will help you towards your academic goals.

-If you would like to learn more about Learning Communities, contact Barbara Stachniewicz, Learning Communities Coordinator, at email@example.com or at 978-556-3386.
+If you would like to learn more about Learning Community courses, contact Rebecca Rose, Learning Communities Coordinator, at firstname.lastname@example.org or call 978-556-3459.